Chuang Chih-yuan

 Chuang Chih-yuan (莊智淵 (Zhuāng Zhìyuān); born 2 April 1981) is a Taiwanese table tennis player.
 He won the ITTF Pro Tour Grand Finals in 2002 and doubles title at the 2013 World Table Tennis Championships.
-He participated in the Summer Olympics five times, making the most appearances at Olympic Games among Taiwanese athletes.
+He participated in the Summer Olympics six times, making the most appearances at the Olympic Games among Taiwanese athletes.

 Career in table tennis

 Chuang's parents were both table tennis players in Taiwan.
 His father was a national doubles champion, and his mother Lee Kuei-mei was a member of the national team.
-After the end of Lee's career as a player, her son, Chih-yuan, became one of her prodigies in table tennis.
+After the end of Lee's career as a player, her son, Chih-yuan, became one of her protégés in table tennis.

 Chuang started competing in 1989, at the age of eight.
 From the age of 13 his mother sent him to China for training several times.
 Chuang first made it to the Taiwan national team in 1998.
 In 1999, Chuang made his World Championships and ITTF Pro Tour debut.
 At the end of 2000, his mother decided to let Chuang train in Europe, including France and Germany.
 The process made his matches a combination of the Chinese and European playing styles.

 2002 was a sparkling year in Chuang's career.
 He reached his first three finals on the Pro Tour, but ended them all as the runner-up.
 He entered the world top ten list in September, won the silver medal at the Asian Games and participated in his first World Cup.
 At the year's end, he consecutively faced the opponents who defeated him in the previous three finals of the Pro Tour, and recorded three straight wins at the Pro Tour Grand Finals.
 He defeated Jean-Michel Saive in the quarter-final, Wang Hao in the semi-final, and Kalinikos Kreanga in the final, claiming the title of Grand Finals champion.

 Chuang won his first singles title on the Pro Tour at the Brazil Open in 2003, and reached No. 3, the highest world ranking of his career, at the end of the year.
 He advanced to the quarter-finals in the 2004 Athens Olympics, ending the Games with a loss to Wang Hao.
 In the men's doubles, he and teammate Chiang Peng-lung reached the last 16, where they were beaten by Błaszczyk and Krzeszewski of Poland.